 Despite the numerous advantages of these two credit facilities, there are some potential risks to borrowers.
 First, the interest rates are higher than usual loans, which subsequently increases the cost of borrowing.
 Secondly, the repayment period is too short, creating a budget hole in your finances.
 When this happens, you’re likely to enter into a debt trap by borrowing every month.

 Eventually, a lack of a proper financial management strategy can balloon into a debt crisis, the leading cause of default.
 For example, young Americans taking credit card debts have a higher rate of delinquency than the rest of the population.

-Credit cards are good choices for credit if you use them for emergencies rather than impulse buying.
 Consider consolidating your debts into manageable levels if you have a debt crisis.